 - Be sure to use low sodium chicken broth.
 If you have regular, be sure to reduce the amount of salt for the recipe.

 - Use a food processor or immersion blender to puree.
 The soup is very hot.
-Put a towel over the top of the food processor and hold it down while blending so that it doesn’t spray out and burn you.
+Put a towel over the top of the food processor.
+Hold down while blending.
+This prevents a spray out and burn.

 How to Make Low-Carb Cream of Celery Soup

-Full recipe is at the end of this post.
+Full recipe for this keto soup is at the end of this post.

 - 1/2 cup butter